The Special Role of Toroidal Black Holes in Holography: 3. Censorship and the Weak Gravity Conjecture for Toroidal Black Holes

-As is well known, the analogue of this relation in the asymptotically flat case \cite{kn:kats} is simply the statement that classical Censorship must be violated by the smaller black hole, which motivates the claim that the bifurcation can only be understood with the aid of a quantum-gravitational modification of Censorship itself.
-But it was shown in \cite{kn:107} \emph{that this is not true in the toroidal case}: the replacement of the $3/16$ factor on the right side of (\ref{D}) by the $1/4$ factor in (\ref{E}) means that it is possible (though not compulsory) for the emitted black hole to satisfy classical Censorship\footnote{More concretely: because $W$ is very large, we take it that, as mentioned earlier, $Q^* = Q/W$ is extremely small.
-The inequality (\ref{E}) then means that $m\ell_5$ is also very small relative to $q$.
+As is well known, the analogue of this relation in the asymptotically flat case \cite{kn:kats} is simply the statement that classical Censorship must be violated by the emitted black hole, which motivates the claim that the bifurcation can only be understood with the aid of a \emph{quantum-gravitational} modification of Censorship itself.
+(This is why the WGC instability only affects ``QG-small'' black holes.)
+But it was shown in \cite{kn:107} \emph{that this is not true in the toroidal case}: the replacement of the $3/16$ factor on the right side of (\ref{D}) by the $1/4$ factor in (\ref{E}) means that it is possible (though not compulsory) for the emitted black hole to satisfy classical Censorship\footnote{More concretely: because $Q^*$ is extremely small, the inequality (\ref{E}) means that $m\ell_5$ is also very small relative to $q$.
 However, as we stressed earlier, in the toroidal case this does not necessarily violate classical Censorship.}.
-Because it can be analysed very simply, this is the case on which we focus here.
+Because it can be analysed explicitly, that is, without understanding the details of quantum gravity, this is the case on which we focus here.